FMJansen/fmjansen.com/_projects/ID-study-association.md

 ## Updating an outdated website

-ID is one of Delft’s largest study associations and has a innovative image—partly because of its connection to Industrial Design Engineering.
+[ID](https://studieverenigingid.nl) is one of Delft’s largest study associations and has a innovative image—partly because of its connection to Industrial Design Engineering.
 Sadly, in 2016, the website did not really fit with this image, both visually and technically.

+<a href="https://studieverenigingid.nl" class="button" target="_blank">Visit svid.nl</a>

 <div class="project__picture-group project__picture-group--light">